KipCollo/ToolsCorn/DevOps/IaC/Provisioning/Terraform/Readme.md

 ## Terraform Resources

+Resources represent components of your infrastructure such as Virtual Machines, Storage Buckets, Databases or Virtual Private Clouds.
+Access to provider resources comes after successful project initalization after declaring your desired providers.

 A resource is the fundamental building block of Terraform.
 It represents the infrastructure components that Terraform manages.
 Examples of resources include virtual machines, databases,storage buckets, and load balancers.
 Resources are defined in resource blocks within the configuration files.
 Each resource block specifies the type of resource to be managed, the provider that will manage it, and the configuration for that resource.